Steps to Starting A Business, Step Three: The Business License – Part 1 of 2

 Is the name of the company unique?
 Are there other companies within the State who already have the same name?
 This is, of course, a crucial step in starting a business.
 The moment of truth comes when the name is finally entered and checked against the database of existing businesses.

 To look up a the new business name, begin by going to the appropriate State’s Business website page.
 For instance, if you live in Virginia, you would go to the State’s Name Availability Page.
 Type in the business name and click ‘Enter’!
 The name will be checked against the already registered businesses within that State’s database of names.

 Did the business name pass the ‘name game’ test?
 The site should indicate if the business name is available or not.

 Be Prepared with Options

-I must confess, when naming my company I had a small piece of paper that I kept out on my desk and anytime I thought of another name, or simply became inspired, I would write it down.
+I must confess, when naming my company I had a small piece of paper that I kept out on my desk.
+Anytime I thought of another name, or simply became inspired, I would write it down.
 I am not sure this is the best practice, as in the end I had a paper the size of an index card filled front and back with nearly 30 business names.
 The initial process of elimination is easy, crossing out the obviously bad names against those that stand out.
-In the end, however, there may be 7 to 10 names still on that list.
+In the end, however, there were still 7 to 10 names still on that list.
 Bugging family and friends for their opinion, does not usually work, because, in the end it is all your choice.
-Simply having 3 to 5 names to begin, numbered in order of preference, when you go to register the business and apply for the license is probably the best course of action.
+Simply having 3 to 5 names, numbered in order of preference is a great place to start.
+When you go to register the business and apply for the license, you have alternate options and not caught by surprise.
 Be sure to also ‘Google’ search the name, because ultimately the business name will become the domain name usually as well.

-Continued to Part 2 for the final steps for filing the business license.
+Please be sure to read the next post that is the Continuation of Step Three, for the final steps for filing the business license.

 As always, I genuinely thank you for reading friends!
 I do not take this for granted and want you to know that I appreciate you.